blockblaz/lean-quickstart/README.md

    - Path to SSH private key file (e.g., `~/.ssh/id_rsa` or `/path/to/custom_key`)
    - If not provided, Ansible will use the default SSH key (`~/.ssh/id_rsa`) or keys configured in `ansible.cfg`
    - Example: `--sshKey ~/.ssh/custom_key` or `--private-key /path/to/key.pem`
+9. `--useRoot` flag specifies to use `root` user for remote Ansible deployments.
+   - Only used when `deployment_mode: ansible` is set
+   - If not specified, uses the current user (whoami) for SSH connections
+   - If specified, uses `root` user for SSH connections
+   - Example: `--useRoot` to connect as root user
-9. `--tag` specifies the Docker image tag to use for zeam, ream, qlean, and lantern containers.
+10. `--tag` specifies the Docker image tag to use for zeam, ream, qlean, and lantern containers.
    - If provided, all clients will use this tag (e.g., `blockblaz/zeam:${tag}`, `ghcr.io/reamlabs/ream:${tag}`, `qdrvm/qlean-mini:${tag}`, `piertwo/lantern:${tag}`)
    - If not provided, defaults to `latest` for zeam, ream, and lantern, and `dd67521` for qlean
    - The script will automatically pull the specified Docker images before running containers
    - Example: `--tag devnet0` or `--tag devnet1`
-10. `--metrics` enables metrics collection on all nodes.
+12. `--metrics` enables metrics collection on all nodes.
 When specified, each client will activate its metrics endpoint according to its implementation.
 Metrics ports are configured per node in `validator-config.yaml`.

 ### Clients supported